moorepants/dissertation/systemidentification.rst

 parts when the funding was lowered, but I now see that what we intended to do really took another 6-12 months than we had intended.

-The final analses has forced me to figure out what system identification is all about and I've learned a great deal rapidly and much on my own.
+The final analyses has forced me to figure out what system identification is all about and I've learned a great deal rapidly and much on my own.
 At this stage we weren't able to find any local experts on the subject to help us along but I've gotten some great insight from both the single track vehicle dynamics email list and in particular from personal communication with Karl Astrom.
-I still feel veyr weak in the subject but it is more clear how difficult identifcying complex systems is, expecially trying to identify physical parameters.
+I still feel very weak in the subject but it is more clear how difficult identifying complex systems is, especially trying to identify physical parameters.

 As many doctoral students probably hope when starting their long trek to the